Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

    Time Cursor.

-The *Time Cursor* is the green line, its used to set and display the current time frame.
+The *Time Cursor* is the green line, it is used to set and display the current time frame.

 The *Time Cursor* can be set or moved to a new position by pressing or holding :kbd:`LMB` in the Timeline editor.